country-regions/react-country-region-selector/README.md

 ### Command-line

+Check out the `scripts` section of the package.json file to see them all, but these are the higlights:

-- `npm start` - regenerate everything.
+- `npm start` - regenerate everything, plus a watcher for local development.
+- `npm build` - build the dist files again.
+No watcher.
-- `gulp --countries="UK,US"` - generate a custom build of the script in the `/lib` and `/dist` folder containing only those countries you specify here.
-This *seriously* reduces file size (60KB down to as small as 16KB), so if you can do it, do it.
+- `rollup -c --config-countries=UK,US` - generate a custom build of the script `/dist` folder containing only those countries you specify here.
+This *seriously* reduces file size, so if you can do it, do it.

+<a name="changelog"></a>
 ### Changelog

 - `1.4.0` - Sept 8, 2018 (to be released shortly):